 The IT industry constantly evolves with new technologies such as cloud computing, artificial intelligence, IoT, machine learning, AR/VR, blockchain, etc. These technologies require new skills, competencies, and unreadily available certifications.
 It creates a skill gap and a talent shortage for IT consultants.
 It also threatens disruption and obsolescence for IT consultants adapting to technological changes.

 How to avoid: To stay ahead of emerging technologies, IT consultants need to:

 - Invest in continuous learning, training, and development, and acquire new skills, knowledge, and credentials.

-- Experiment with new technologies, tools, and methodologies, and apply them to their own or their clients’ projects.
+- Experiment with new technologies, tools, and methodologies and apply them to their or clients’ projects.